Skip to main content

 Ways to Give

 One advantage of giving through DuPage Foundation is flexibility.
-We offer a variety of tax-effective ways to make charitable gifts.
-Donors may establish or add to a fund with gifts of one or more of the following:
+We offer several tax-effective ways for you to make meaningful charitable gifts.
+The following types of assets can be contributed to create or add to a Foundation fund:

 Cash